scalawithcats/scala-with-cats/src/pages/monad-transformers/index.md

 requesting the power levels of their team mates.
 This helps them coordinate strategies and launch devastating attacks.
-The message sending method looks like this:
+The message sending method looks like this[^transformers]:

 ```scala
 def getPowerLevel(autobot: String): Response[Int] =